Saturday, January 16, 2021

 }

-if(BUTTON_DOUBLE_CLICK && debouncerDoubleClicked() == BTN_3){
+if(button_dbl_click == BTN_3){

 // Some code...

-// NOTE: this will also trigger a button pushed action below
+// Don't trigger a button pressed action

 }